UPDATED with pricing changes. This review was originally published Dec. 15, 2017.

 Enpass is certainly not one of the flashiest or most feature-packed password managers, but it handles the basics just fine, and at a great price.
 If you want more features and a sleeker interface, try LastPass or Dashlane instead.

-The Enpass desktop applications are very functional and entirely free.
-The mobile apps offer freemium service, storing only up to 25 items for free.
+The Enpass desktop applications for Windows, Mac and Linux are very functional and entirely free.
+The mobile apps for Android and iOS offer freemium service, storing only up to 25 items for free.

-Unlocking the mobile apps costs $1.49 per month or $17.99 per year.
-That's half the price of LastPass' individual premium subscription plan, and the cheapest paid subscription we've encountered so far.
+Unlocking the premium version of the mobile apps costs $7.99 for 6 months or $11.99 for a year.
+That's one-third the price of LastPass' individual premium subscription plan, and the cheapest paid subscription we've encountered.

-You can opt for a permanent software license for all platforms for $54 instead of paying a yearly subscription fee.
+You can opt for a permanent software license for all platforms for $79.99 (marked down to $47.99 at the time of this writing) instead of paying a yearly subscription fee.
 That should cover all your Android, iOS, Linux, Mac and Windows devices for less than one year's subscription for Dashlane Premium.

 (Note: If this pricing seems like deja vu, it is.
 Since 2017, Enpass' Windows and Mac applications have gone from being totally free, to being $11.99 for unlimited-item platform licenses, and then back to totally free again.)

 The full service in the mobile apps allows unlimited passwords, account backup, a password generator, a password audit, autofill and online syncing through your choice of third-party cloud service.